sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/what_we_need.rst

 computing, and to learn how to program in languages like Scratch and Python.

-Our kit applies to the following versions of the product of Raspberry Pi :
+Our kit applies to the following versions of the product of Raspberry Pi:

 .. image:: media/image52.jpeg
    :alt: RPi2
    :width: 5.38889in
    :height: 4.57431in

+.. note:: This kit currently does not fully support Raspberry Pi 5, and some examples may not be available.

 **Power Adapter**